 TADMOR is born.

 Now we are a one stop shop for auteur driven projects in film and television.
 Develop, produce, finance, whatever it takes to bring innovative stories to the screen, where they belong.

 Founder and Chairperson

 Gideon, in addition to his work as a film producer, has over 25 years of extensive experience initiating and managing oil and gas exploration and production projects worldwide.
 He is also active in international real estate development projects, and has served for the last 20 years as a director in different real estate and advanced financial product companies.

 Eyal oversees all creative aspects of Tadmor as lead producer.
 He launched his film career as the right-hand man to Alexander Salkind (original Superman films) and went on to produce The Quiet American (2002), Zandalee (1991), and Lobsterman From Mars (1989).
 His credits with Tadmor include Norman: The Moderate Rise and Tragic Fall of a New York Fixer, American Ultra (2015), Swiss Army Man (2016), Junction 48 (2016), and Summer '03 (2018).

 Jim oversees all business aspects of Tadmor.
 He is also the founder and CEO of Tryline Advisors, where he advises early stage companies on strategy, scaling, and financial management.
 Jim is a successful entrepreneur and media executive who built and ran RISE, a high school sports media company, before selling it to ESPN.
 He has returned to his roots in the film industry where he previously spent several years at Fox and Loews Cineplex Entertainment.

 Rena is responsible for development at Tadmor, and oversees many elements of production as part of the creative team.
 She also heads The Distillery Creative Lab.
 She began her career as a producer and director of documentaries and music videos.
 Her first feature documentary, Paradisus: The Thousandth Year (2014), set in Poland, was awarded a Nagle Award for significant achievement in broadcast journalism.
-At Tadmor, she was Associate Producer of Summer '03 (2018).
+At Tadmor, she was Associate Producer of Summer '03 (2018) and Only (2019).